Aditya-Kabra/Home/README.md

 # Home
 This is my playground to share my experiments, ideas, projects, and learnings.

+About me:
+I am a Scientist, Entrepreneur and Builder.
+Currently, I am deepdiving into AI world.
+I am learning, building projects, experimenting with Generative AI, Deeplearning and Machine Learning models and also developing curated learning materials for kids and teachers.

+Contact: adityakabra47@gmail.com

 Current projects ongoing smoothly:
 1. [Play and Learn AI](https://aditya-kabra.github.io/PLAI/)
 2. [All about RAGs](https://lu.ma/fadg2fpa) - Event